How to Design Websites for a Local Audience

 How do I make website content relatable for locals?

-Use regionally recognised slang and dialect in conversational copy while referencing cherished community establishments, hometown pride markers, celebrated traditions, unique architecture assets that differentiate your city, and any cultural elements that just “feel” aligned with local tastes and sensibilities.
+Use regionally recognised slang and dialect in conversational copy while referencing cherished community establishments, hometown pride markers, celebrated traditions, unique architectural assets that differentiate your city, and any cultural elements that just “feel” aligned with local tastes and sensibilities.

 Why must my website look locally focused if I’m only marketing locally?